rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 SyntaxError: invalid syntax
 ````

-The `^` character tells you when it stopped making sense to Python.
+The `^` character tells you when your code stopped making sense to Python.
 Some times that is a bit after where you made your mistake.

 Try to make other kinds of errors.
 Which error messages do you see?
 Do you see the same error message every time, or are they different?
 Try googling the error messages you get.
 Can you figure out why the change you made broke the program?
 How many different error messages can you produce?

 ## Strings {-}

-You have used strings a lot in your first program.
-In programs, text values are called *strings*.
+In programs, text values are called *strings*, and you have already used strings a lot in your first program.
 A string is simply a piece of text, but we call it a string because it is a "string of characters".
 In Python, we represent a string like this:

 ```python
 "this is a string"